By: Kara Franker

 With its charming ambiance, Coral Gables is the perfect neighborhood to host local festivals.
 One of the most popular annual summer festivals is the International Mango Festival at Fairchild Tropical Botanic Garden.
 Each spring, don’t miss Carnival on The Mile, where Miracle Mile turns into a global stage for musical performances of Latin jazz, funk and Caribbean rhythms.
 A non-stop party, this event is free and open to the public, and includes area restaurants, which line up along Miracle Mile to serve delicious food and drinks to hungry patrons of all ages.

-From January through the end of March, Coral Gables hosts a Saturday morning farmers market, where local growers sell everything form bananas, chilies, citrus, spices, herbs and honey, to a wide variety of plants and trees.
+From January through the end of March, Coral Gables hosts a Saturday morning farmers market, where local growers sell everything from bananas, chilies, citrus, spices, herbs and honey, to a wide variety of plants and trees.
 It takes place in front of Coral Gables City Hall, at the intersection of LeJeune Road and Biltmore Way.

 Learn About Local History